cchenu/statistics-from-allocine/README.md

 ## Technologies Used
 - **Python** - version 3.12.2
-  - Python libraries: see `requirements.txt`.
+  - Python libraries: streamlit, pandas, plotly, requests, tqdm, beautifulsoup4, dotenv, and more (see `requirements.txt` for the full list).

 ## Features
 ### CSV File Generation